-To perform the evaluations, each of the data sets organized into tuples (user, item, rating/$0$/$1$) is randomly split into a training set ($80$\% of the data set) and a test set ($20$\% of the data set).
-Following that, the recommendation implements based on the observed interactions in the training set, generating a recommendation list for each user; then, the hit rate of the recommendation list can be calculated by checking how many items recommended to each user meet the observed interacted ones according to the test set.
-However, such a split strategy inevitably yields deviations of the recommendation accuracy based on different realizations (i.e., different randomly split training-test sets).
-To assure the reliability of results, $20$ randomly generated realizations are used to implement each of the six recommendation tasks repeatedly and independently in order to obtain the average and standard deviation of results based on the $20$ realizations.
+Based on the above settings to implement model evaluations, each of the data sets is organized into tuples (user, item, rating/$0$/$1$) and is randomly split into a training set by $80$\% of the data set and a test set by $20$\% of the data set.
+Following that, recommendation models can implement based on the observed interactions in the training set, generating a recommendation list for each user.
+Then, the hit rate of the recommendation list can be calculated by checking how many items recommended to each user meet the observed interacted ones according to the test set.
+However, such a split strategy inevitably yields deviations of the recommendation accuracy based on different realizations (\textit{i.e.}, different randomly split training-test sets).
+To assure the reliability of results, $20$ realizations are randomly generated, based on which each of the six recommendation tasks repeatedly and independently implement in order to obtain the average and standard deviation of results.